 Street Art in London

-HookedBlog – If you are interested in street art then you need to follow this blog it’s as simple as that.
-Hooked often has the inside track on a lot of what is happening and has been featuring the very best of street art particularly in the East End since 2005.
+- HookedBlog – If you are interested in street art then you need to follow this blog it’s as simple as that.
+Hooked often has the inside track on a lot of what is happening.
+They have been featuring the very best of street art particularly in the East End since 2005.

-Graffoto – Focusing on the street art scene in the East End of London, Graffoto is another long running blog which has been documenting the scene now.
-Also when it comes to spotting new art Graffoto is generally the first on the scene being as it is the personal street art blog of the founder of the popular Shoreditch Street Art Tours who goes by the name ‘NoLionsInEngland’
+- Graffoto – Focusing on the street art scene in the East End of London.
+Graffoto is another long running blog which has been documenting the scene now.
+When it comes to spotting new art Graffoto is generally the first on the scene.
+Helped as it is the personal blog of the founder of the popular Shoreditch Street Art Tours.

 International Street Art

-Street art 360 -Based out of Edinburgh and written by a Frenchman.
-Laurent Jacquet has been covering the scene for years after being inspired by a stencil by C215 in the Parisian suburb of Vitry-Sur-Seine.
-Since then he’s moved to the UK and translated his love for art into this excellent blog filled with interviews, guides and featuring some of the best street art around.
+- Street art 360 -Based out of Edinburgh and written by a Frenchman.
+Laurent Jacquet has been covering the scene for years.
+Inspired by a stencil by C215 in the Parisian suburb of Vitry-Sur-Seine.
+Since then he’s moved to the UK and translated his love for art into this excellent blog.
+Filled with interviews, guides and featuring some of the best street art around.

-Blocal Travel – Street art blog with works from all over the world.
-Giulia, an Italian based writer, manages to get all over the place looking at the art from different cities.
-The blog has a number of handy guides which direct people to the best spots packed with her own take on the places she visits.
+- Blocal Travel – Street art blog with works from all over the world.
+Giulia, an Italian based in Amsterdam.
+She manages to get all over the place looking at the art from different cities.
+The blog also has a number of handy guides.
+Directing people to the best spots packed with her own take on the places she visits.

-Urbanite – Featuring art and interviews from artists around the world.
-Fran, the mind behind Urbanite, certainly gets around and is able to curate a huge amount of content resulting in it being a great place to see some of the world’s latest street art
+- Urbanite – Featuring art and interviews from artists around the world.
+Fran, the mind behind Urbanite, certainly gets around.
+Able to curate a huge amount of content.
+It is a great place to see some of the latest street art

-Street Art United States – Covering work from the states and also from around the world, Street Art United States is packed full of the latest works and happenings from all over the place with interviews, videos and reports.
+- Street Art United States – Covering work from the states and also from around the world.
+Street Art United States is packed full of the latest happenings from all over the place with interviews, videos and reports.
 They are often at the forefront of what’s going on.

-No Grey Walls – A blog dedicated to the Barcelona art scene.
-No Grey Walls features some of the best murals popping up around the city and also features interviews with the artists from around the city.
+- No Grey Walls – A blog dedicated to the Barcelona art scene.
+No Grey Walls features some of the best murals popping up around the city.
+Also featuring interviews with the artists coming to visit.
 We love Barcelona so it’s great to see a blog that covers the art of the city so well.

-Dutch Girl in London – Dutch Girl has been blazing a trail since launching her blog just over a year ago.
+- Dutch Girl in London – Dutch Girl has been blazing a trail since launching her blog just over a year ago.
 Covering a huge variety of topics her posts are immaculately researched and always in depth.
-From film reviews to interviews with some of the top people in the arts and movie scenes there is more to come from the Dutch Girl.

-Jenikya’s Blog – Covering art, design, travel Jenikya’s Blog is rich in photography as she goes out and captures life as she sees it.
+- Jenikya’s Blog – Covering art, design and travel.
+Jenikya’s Blog is rich in photography as she goes out and captures life as she sees it.
 Particularly focusing on London Jenn seeks out the best places to be and shares them with the World.

-Looking for Heroes – Started out initially as an inspired instagram page, Looking for Heroes features the heroes of everyday life.
-It has since evolved into a blog and popular youtube channel where the heroes featured are given a platform to tell their story.
+- Looking for Heroes – Started out initially as an inspired instagram page, Looking for Heroes features the heroes of everyday life.
+It has since evolved into a blog and popular youtube channel.
+There the heroes featured are given a platform to tell their story.
 It is an uplifting and positive blog which makes good use of its various channels.

-Art Map London – The place to look for shows and private views around London, Art Map puts them all together for the most comprehensive list possible.
-The blog is a must read for any aspiring artist or gallery given that it is advice based and full of useful information.
+- Art Map London – The place to look for shows and private views around London.
+Art Map puts them all together for the most comprehensive list possible.
+The blog is a must read for any aspiring artist or gallery.
+It is advice based and full of useful information.

-Notice What You Notice – A photography blog in the main, blogger Tanya Nash trawls the city looking for art that captures her imagination and presents us with a compelling photographic journey afterwards as well as a great narrative about what’s been going on.
+- Notice What You Notice – Tanya Nash trawls the city looking for art that captures her imagination.
+She then presents us with a compelling story about the work.

-Spitalfields Life – The blog that has become a bit of a legend in its own right Spitalfields life captures just that, the life around Spitalfields and the East End.
-It has also become a key campaigner for the protection of the East End from the encroaches of the greedy city developers.
+- Spitalfields Life – The blog that has become a bit of a legend in its own right.
+Spitalfields life captures just that.
+The life around Spitalfields and the East End.
+It has also become a key campaigner for the protection of the East End.

-London Unveiled – Featuring some of the most unusual and unexpected places in London.
-London Unveiled is a must read blog for those interested in finding and learning about new and unusual places in the city.
+- London Unveiled – Featuring some of the most unusual and unexpected places in London.
+This is a must read blog for those interested in learning about new and unusual places in the city.

-Exploring London – A well rounded blog featuring lots of well researched articles on the history of London and a fantastic series of ‘top 10 posts’
+- Exploring London – A well rounded blog featuring lots of well researched articles on the history of London.
+The site has a fantastic series of ‘top 10 posts’